cerdmann/spring-boot-lab/README.md

     * **Artifact**: *lab*
     * **Search for dependencies**: Type *Web* and hit Enter
   * Click on **Generate Project**.
 This will generate and download a zip file containing the skeleton of this Spring Boot app.
-  * Unzip it into a local folder
+  * Unzip it into a local directory
-1. Start up your favorite IDE and import the *build.gradle* file found in the root of the lab folder
+1. Start up your favorite IDE and import the *build.gradle* file found in the root of the lab directory
 1. Under **Main** -> **java** -> **com.example**, create a new java class named *HelloController*
 1. Type or paste in the following code:
   ```java